rocketacademy/bootcamp-4.1/algorithms/a.1-data-structures/a.1.8-heaps.md

 {% include youtube.html id="fJORlbOGm9Y" %}
 How to represent and use heaps in code with arrays

-JavaScript does not have a built-in heap data type, and implementing heaps from scratch is relatively complex.
-[Here is sample code](https://blog.bitsrc.io/implementing-heaps-in-javascript-c3fbf1cb2e65) for a JavaScript implementation of heaps.
+JavaScript does not have a built-in heap data type, and implementing heaps from scratch is relatively complex. <a href="https://blog.bitsrc.io/implementing-heaps-in-javascript-c3fbf1cb2e65" target="_blank">Here is sample code</a> for a JavaScript implementation of heaps.

 Rocket recommends we focus on mastering other data structures and algorithms first before attempting heap problems.
-When ready to solve heap problems, Rocket recommends we use Python and its built-in [`heapq`](https://docs.python.org/3/library/heapq.html) library, where `heappush` and `heappop` (equivalent to `insert` and `remove` respectively in JS code example above) are implemented for us.
+When ready to solve heap problems, Rocket recommends we use Python and its built-in <a href="https://docs.python.org/3/library/heapq.html" target="_blank">`heapq`</a> library, where `heappush` and `heappop` (equivalent to `insert` and `remove` respectively in JS code example above) are implemented for us.

 Please review Rocket's Python submodule before working on heap algorithm exercises with `heapq`.

 ## Exercises

-Please use Python3 and the [Python `heapq` library](https://docs.python.org/3/library/heapq.html) to use heaps in code.
+Please use Python3 and the <a href="https://docs.python.org/3/library/heapq.html" target="_blank">Python `heapq` library</a> to use heaps in code.

 ### Tips